Captain Martin Walker: Concept and design

-Williams characterized Walker's main flaw to be his inability or unwillingness to cut his losses and let go of his mission even though it is doomed to fail.
-Instead, Walker would double down on his hunt for Colonel John Konrad, Walker's former superior during their time serving in Afghanistan, and is adamant in his belief that the risk surrounding his attempt to apprehend the person supposedly responsible for Dubai's disastrous conditions will eventually pay off.
-Walker uses lethal force not because he wants to defeat Konrad, but because he is determined to convince himself that he is the hero of the story; his desire to be a "good man" and his misguided conviction that every bullet he fires makes the world a better place instead results in further ruin and senseless loss of life around him.
-In his book Significant Zero: Heroes, Villains, and the Fight for Art and Soul in Video Games, Williams revealed that Walker was originally supposed to pursue a still-living Konrad to the top floor of Dubai's tallest skyscraper.
-This follows an extended period of time where Konrad serves as a major presence by antagonizing Walker via radio broadcasts throughout the story.
-At one point during the development of The Line, Williams decided to reframe the story.
-He introduced a plot twist which takes place by the end of The Line, which reveals that Konrad was already dead prior to the arrival of Walker's squad in Dubai and that he was hallucinating Konrad's messages to him the entire time.

-According to Williams, much of the game's events are intentionally left open to interpretation.
+In his book Significant Zero: Heroes, Villains, and the Fight for Art and Soul in Video Games, Williams explained that much of the game's events are intentionally left open to interpretation.
 From his point of view, Walker died in a helicopter crash at the end of the game's prologue and that the entirety of its narrative afterwards exists in a state of purgatory, hallucinated by Walker as he lay dying in the wreckage.
 The prologue sequence itself, which begins in medias res with a helicopter chase involving Walker's squad, was mandated by senior management overseeing the development team.
 In response, Williams decided to discreetly alter the context of the game's story by asking the characters' voice actors to re-record a few alternate lines for the sequence, which shows Walker experiencing a déjà vu moment later in the story.
+Williams revealed that Konrad was originally intended to remain alive and confront Walker at the top of a Dubai skyscraper; at one point during the development of The Line, Williams decided to reframe the story.
+He introduced a plot twist which takes place by the end of The Line, which reveals that Konrad was already dead prior to the arrival of Walker's squad in Dubai and that he was in fact hallucinating Konrad's messages to him the entire time.
 Williams explained that Walker's unstable psychological state is due in part to his denial over the atrocities he unwittingly committed against innocent civilians earlier in the narrative.
+From William's pont of view, Walker's central flaw is his refusal to abandon a failing mission, which causes him to interpret escalating violence as evidence of his own heroism.